Sidhant-1299/Ariadne/README.md

 Could this response be explained by CSRF, WAF, caching, role mismatch, or missing headers?
 Was this already tested?
 What would disprove the current hypothesis?
+Is the payload idea appropriate for this context?
+Is this recommendation based on evidence or generic pattern matching?
 ```

 Without skepticism, Ariadne becomes a confidence generator.